espressif/esp-idf/docs/en/migration-guides/release-5.x/5.1/peripherals.rst

     Following items are deprecated.
 Since IDF v5.1, GPSPI clock source is configurable.

     - ``spi_get_actual_clock`` is deprecated, you should use :cpp:func:`spi_device_get_actual_freq` instead.
-    - ``SPI_MASTER_FREQ_nM`` macros are deprecated, these macros are no longer guaranteed to be accurate, as clock source may not be APB.
-By default, using these macros will generate deprecation warnings.
-You can suppress the warnings by enabling the Kconfig option :ref:`CONFIG_SPI_SUPPRESS_FREQ_MACRO_DEPRECATE_WARN`.